Wireless Copilot: An AI-Powered Partner for Navigating Next-Generation Wireless Complexity: Introduction

 Fortunately, concurrent breakthroughs in Artificial Intelligence (AI), particularly in the domain of Large Language Models (LLMs), offer a revolutionary path forward \cite{chen2024big}.
 However, simply applying AI to 6G exposes a fundamental architectural gap.
 Traditional machine learning approaches, while effective for specific, isolated tasks, often function as opaque ``closed boxes" \cite{luo2025ai}, making their decisions difficult to interpret, trust, or debug.
 These models also generalize poorly when faced with novel network scenarios not present in their training data.
 At the other extreme, the concept of a fully autonomous Agentic AI \cite{zhang2025toward}, which can reason, plan, and execute tasks without oversight, presents unacceptable risks for critical national infrastructure.
 LLMs, the core of such agents, are prone to hallucinations and unpredictable behavior \cite{luo2025weighted}, which could lead to catastrophic network configurations.

-This paper posits that the true challenge is not replacing human operators or simply bolting on AI, but designing a new cognitive management framework that enables human-AI symbiosis. \emph{What is missing is a framework that connects the AI reasoning capabilities to the physical network's control plane.} This framework should be grounded, verifiable, and fundamentally human-supervised, as shown in Fig. \ref{fig0}.
-This gap highlights the need for an AI system that can:
+This paper posits that the true challenge is not replacing human operators or simply bolting on AI, but designing a new cognitive management framework that enables human-AI symbiosis. \emph{What is missing is a framework that connects the AI reasoning capabilities to the physical network's control plane.} This framework should be human-supervised, as shown in Fig. \ref{fig0}.
+This gap highlights the need for an AI system that can: \emph{1) Monitor:} Ingest and understand vast streams of live network telemetry in real-time, from throughput and latency to beamforming data and routing status; \emph{2) Reason:} Formulate complex, multi-step operational plans based on that data and high-level human intent, using auditable processes like Chain-of-Thought (CoT); \emph{3) Interact:} Translate human strategic goals into verifiable commands and interact directly with the physical network's control and management interfaces, such as updating Radio Access Network (RAN) parameters; \emph{4) Validate:} Operate within a robust ``Human-in-the-Loop (HITL)" framework, where human expertise guides, validates, and retains ultimate control over all actions.

+This is the motivation behind \emph{Wireless Copilot}, an AI-powered partner built upon a cognitive framework designed to augment, rather than replace, the human network operator.
+Currently, AI Copilot has been applied in various scenarios.
+For instance, in code development, it can understand the code context and complete code segments\footnote{https://www.webmobinfo.ch/blog/ai-copilot-guide-best-tools-use-cases}.
+In contrast, \emph{Wireless Copilot} is not a simple chatbot.
+It is a new network management system that functions as an interactive monitoring and control layer.
+It translates human intent into precise, verifiable network actions.
+To the best of our knowledge, this is the first work to propose and demonstrate a cognitive framework for a \emph{Wireless Copilot} that enables direct, human-supervised interaction with the physical network.
+Our contributions are:

 \begin{itemize}